bat/bat/doc/manual/getting-started.md

     \log\mathcal{L}(\vec\lambda) \equiv \sum_{i} \log\text{Poisson}(n_i|\nu_i).
 \f}

-BAT convienently has a function to calculate the logarithm of the Poisson distribution (with observed \f$x\f$ and expected
+BAT conveniently has a function to calculate the logarithm of the Poisson distribution (with observed \f$x\f$ and expected
 \f$\lambda\f$) for you: